Vedic Astrology: A

 mechanisms governing the human brain rely on or are influenced by subtle

-neurochemical balances (akin to fluids, like hormones).
-At the moment of birth,
+neurochemical balances (akin to fluids such as hormones).
+At birth, when an

-when an individual transitions from one environment to another and opens their
+individual transitions from one environment to another and opens their eyes to

-eyes to an unknown world, the planetary positions can significantly influence
+an unknown world, planetary positions can significantly influence this delicate

-this delicate system, which is highly sensitive to external stimuli.
-This birth
+system, which is highly sensitive to external stimuli.
+This birth event is the

 Indian Vedic

-Rishis studied how constellations and planetary bodies, separately or jointly,
+Rishis studied how constellations and planetary bodies, separately or together,

-observations, they developed the principles of Astrology.
-There are many
+they developed the principles of Astrology.
+Science still has many subjects to

-discoveries are yet to be made, and science has often had to revise its prior
+has often had to revise its prior conclusions.

 We should